Graduate Diploma of Education (Secondary); and

 Bachelor of Applied Science (Physics)

-Ballarat opera singer and ub)alumni member Jacqueline Dark has been honoured with the country’s top live performance award, winning a Helpmann Award for her performance as Herodias in Opera Australia’s production of Salome.
+Ballarat opera singer and University of Ballarat alumni member Jacqueline Dark has been honoured with the country’s top live performance award, winning a Helpmann Award for her performance as Herodias in Opera Australia’s production of Salome.

 The Helpmann Awards recognise distinguished artistic achievement and excellence in the many disciplines of Australia's live performance sectors, including musical theatre, contemporary music, comedy, cabaret, opera, classical music, theatre, dance and physical theatre.